Sudhishna/BuildAutomationSystem/README.md

 # BuildAutomationSystem
+Requirements:
+1. Build Automation host (Ubuntu)
+2. Contrail host (Ubuntu or Centos based on requirement)

+Clone this repo into the build automation host and run the below steps.
+Make sure that the contrail host has root ssh access.

 Steps:
 1. cd BuildAutomationSystem
 2. Enter the contrail host ip and file server ip in the file Info.txt